Thanksgiving Evening – David and Sherry

 I checked my watch.
 Forty-eight minutes to go.
 The guy next to me seemed to want to talk.

 “I got a forty-eight inch here last year.
-I had no idea I would be back one year later for an upgrade a year later.”
+I had no idea I would be back one year later for an upgrade.”

 I responded, “The way technology changes, it makes sense.
 Mine at home is a 50 inch.
 It’s a little more than a year and a half old.
 That one will now end up in our bedroom, and the 36 inch we have there will make its way to the basement.”